 What is a SEO Audit?

-When we talk about the process of SEO auditing, there are many professionals and even agencies that provide their services as auditors for SEO, but it is not difficult to perform yourself.
+When I talk about the process of SEO auditing, there are many professionals and even agencies that provide their services as auditors for SEO, but it is not difficult to perform yourself.

 As it relates to SEO testing it is important to know why you are not ranking and what are the critical errors on your website that is defending your position on the search engine result page.
 The SEO testing will help you improve your website and increase the traffic.